 A key question is why we need a concrete failure analysis in the first place.
 Observations from the client such as what they noticed when can help guide the investigation.

 Before going to the site, the investigator needs to get as much background information as possible.
 Most of this information will be in the form of documents: project plans and specifications, meeting minutes, correspondence, change orders, concrete batch tickets, field notes, test data.

-If we want to know the cause of observed delamination, for example, we need cores from locations of incipient delamination, not where the surface has already detached.
+If we want to know the cause of delamination, for example, we need cores of areas about to delaminate, not where the surface has already detached.
 Sounding will indicate where these areas are.
-Site plans on which we have sketched the delaminated areas and core locations will indicate the context for the testing we were able to do.
+Sketches of the delaminated areas and core locations on the site plan provide the context for the testing.

 Some engineers submit “blind” samples to the testing laboratory, thinking that this practice will elicit “unbiased” opinions.
 Beton prefers to give the technicians and scientists as much information as possible about the site and the nature of the investigation.
-This information helps us to determine which tests to conduct and how to prepare the samples.
+This information helps us determine which tests to conduct and how to prepare the samples.

 In planning the laboratory investigation, it is helpful to keep in mind the sample dimensions for each type of laboratory test so that the larger scale can set the context for the smaller.
 Site observations can be on the scale of tens of meters down to millimeters.
 Tests of cores for engineering properties such as compressive strength are on the scale of hundreds to tens of millimeters.